 The basic HPC cluster consists of at least one management/login node connected to a network of many worker nodes.
 Depending on the size of the cluster, there may be multiple management nodes used to run cluster-wide services, such as monitoring, workflow, and storage services.
 This insideHPC article series looks at the Five Essential Strategies for Managing HPC Clusters.

 Currently, there are many trends in HPC clustering that include software complexity, cluster growth and scalability, system heterogeneity, Cloud computing, as well as the introduction of Hadoop services.
-Without a cogent strategy to address these issues, system managers and administrators can expect less-than-ideal performance and utilization.
-There are many component tools and best practices to be found throughout the industry.
 To help our audience build and manage successful HPC Clusters the editors of insideHPC have created this article series called “the Five Essential Strategies for Successful HPC Clusters.”